ApourtArtt/NtLauncher/README.md

 2 : Pseudonym displayed on the account list.
 It can be whatever you want. \
 3 : Username needed for connection. \
 4 : Password needed for connection. \
 5 : (Don't use it if you don't know what it is) it only change the GFUID requested by GF's api.
-Leave it empty if you don't know what to type. \
+Leave it empty if you don't know what to type.
+Since Frabruary 2021, it is __necessary__ to use a valid and registered GFUID. \
 6 : Code cache is used to bypass anti-bruteforce system.
 If you don't have one but still want to use it, leave it empty and it will be filled at the first connection. \
 7 : Account file, used to regroup some accounts. \